Learn SAT Vocabulary With These Easy Tips

-Many online sources will insist that vocabulary makes up 30 to 50 percent of the SAT.
+Many online sources insist that vocabulary makes up 30-50% of the SAT.
 They’ll try to sell you books with long, daunting lists of words to commit to memory.
-In 2016, however, the SAT College Board changed the test and removed the heavy emphasis on a broader lexicon and instead decreasing it to two to four questions on specifically difficult vocabulary.
-Although you should become familiar with the SAT’s list of common words, know that memorizing hundreds of words is no longer necessary or productive.
+In 2016, however, the SAT College Board changed the test and removed the heavy emphasis on a broader lexicon and instead decreased it to two to four questions on specifically difficult vocabulary.
+Although you should become familiar with the SAT’s list of common words, memorizing hundreds of words is no longer necessary or productive.

 Diversify Your Study Methods

 Flashcards and memorization probably won’t cut it when it comes to broadening your vocabulary.
 Knowing a word’s dictionary definition might help, but many experts also stress the importance of mnemonic tricks and word association.
 Write down the definition of each word and try to seek it out in other sentences.
 Begin consulting a dictionary when you hear words used by teachers, friends, television shows or songs that you don’t recognize.